tolaysha/ggreport/cli/README.md

 ## How It Works

+1. **Validate Config**: Checks that all required environment variables are set (in real mode)
-1. **Fetch Sprint Data**: Retrieves all issues for the specified sprint from Jira (or uses mock data)
+2. **Fetch Sprint Data**: Retrieves all issues for the specified sprint from Jira (or uses mock data)
-2. **Analyze Issues**: Categorizes issues (done/not done), calculates story points
+3. **Analyze Issues**: Categorizes issues (done/not done), calculates story points
-3. **Select Demo Issues**: Picks 2-3 best issues for demo (prioritizes done issues with artifacts and high story points)
+4. **Select Demo Issues**: Picks 2-3 best issues for demo (prioritizes done issues with artifacts and high story points)
-4. **Generate Structured Report**: Sends context to OpenAI to generate a `SprintReportStructured` object in Russian
+5. **Generate Structured Report**: Sends context to OpenAI to generate a `SprintReportStructured` object in Russian
-5. **Create Notion Page**: Builds a formatted Notion page matching the template exactly
+6. **Create Notion Page**: Builds a formatted Notion page matching the template exactly

 ## Domain Types